 •Gabriel Solis, Executive Director, Texas After Violence Project

 Title: Documenting State Violence: (Symbolic) Annihilation & Archives of Survival Abstract: The personal stories and experiences of victims and survivors of state violence are critical counter-narratives to dominant discourses on violence, criminality, and the purported efficacy of retributive law enforcement and criminal justice policies and practices.
 They compel us to engage with complex questions about victimhood, disposability, and accountability; they also confront and challenge the social, cultural, and ideological power of symbolic annihilation.
 Because these counter-narratives are under constant threat of being suppressed, co-opted, or silenced, they are forms of endangered knowledge that must be protected and preserved.

 •Stacy Wood, School of Computing and Information, University of Pittsburgh

 Title: Historical police data practices and current data priorities Abstract: US law enforcement agencies have, for over a century, produced and published a great deal of data about crime, but gathering data on the behaviors and actions of both individual officers and agencies as a whole remains difficult and ad-hoc.
 This presentation seeks to place current efforts at gathering and using data about police against the historical backdrop of police data practices.
 What can the ways in which police think about and collect information tell us?

 Presentation titles and abstracts forthcoming.

-Event will be held online from 2-4 PM EST.
+Event was held online from 2-4 PM EST.